Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Technical Aspects

 \section{XAI for 6G Technical Aspects}

-In this section, we convey the following primary technical aspects in 6G networks: intelligent radio, security, privacy, resource management, edge network, and network automation.
-For each technical aspect, we firstly introduce the background and motivation of its importance in 6G.
+In this section, we discuss the following primary technical aspects of 6G networks: intelligent radio, security, privacy, resource management, edge networks, and network automation.
+For each technical aspect, we first introduce the background and motivation of its importance in 6G.
 Then, besides technical requirements, the prospective challenges of the development of regular AI/ML algorithms in wireless networks are analysed.
-Finally, we explain how XAI can build trust between human and AI-enabled machines based on the capability of supporting human-understandable explanations.
+Finally, we explain how XAI can build trust between humans and AI-enabled machines based on the capability of supporting human-understandable explanations.

+Notably, for all the subsections ``how XAI can help" in this and the subsequent Section \ref{sec:use_cases} is discussed, considering that not many XAI solutions are built specifically for 6G networks in the existing literature, we have additionally incorporated our analysis on the current AI solutions for the mobile networks and then accordingly share our opinions on how XAI can improve (as well as the potential issues) these solutions (i.e., often for only one layer, as shown in Fig. \ref{fig:xai_6g}) in the near future.
+We hope this section offers guidance for applying XAI to the future fully AI-powered 6G networks across all layers shown in Fig. \ref{fig:xai_6g}.